hrvthzslt/personal-site/content/posts/birth-of-a-minimalistic-cli-development-environment-ii/index.md

 There are some printing methods that come from the `internal` script, and they are used to print messages.
 The `is_debian` function checks if the system is a **Debian** based one, and if so, it installs **vim** with `apt`. _(Maybe it should be called `is_apt`, sue me.)_

-And your eyes are not deceiving you; there is a call for the `main` function, but you don't see the definition.
+And your eyes are not deceiving you, there is a call for the `main` function, but you don't see the definition.
 That is because it's defined in the `internal` script.
 For a clear picture, `main` looks like this and will be the entry point of all scripts, so they can be called like: `./vim install`

 ```shell
 main() {